Who is a cancer survivor?

 Survivorship describes the experience of moving beyond cancer diagnosis and treatment toward wellness.

-Thanks to earlier detection, innovative medical treatments and supportive care from family and friends, there are now more than 12 million cancer survivors in the United States today.
+Thanks to earlier detection, innovative medical treatments and supportive care from family and friends, there are now more almost 17 million cancer survivors in the United States today.
 As even more progress is made in the fight against cancer and the number of survivors continue to grow, health care providers must have programs and resources in place to help survivors achieve the best quality of life possible.
 UNC Lineberger Comprehensive Cancer Center and the N.C.
-Cancer Hospital are committed to providing cancer survivorship services for North Carolinians and have been invited to join the Lance Armstrong Foundation’s LIVESTRONG Survivorship Center of Excellence Network and created Carolina Well-the UNC Lineberger Survivorship Program!
-UNC Lineberger is the eighth network member institution in the nation and the only one in the Southeast.
+Cancer Hospital are committed to providing cancer survivorship services for North Carolinians.

-From the outside looking in, most people think coming to the end of treatment should be a time of joy and ease.
-However for many survivors when the routine of treatment ends it can be a time of mixed emotions- a time for celebration, yet also a time of more challenges.
+From the outside looking in, most people think coming to the end of treatment should be a time of joy and relief.
+However, many survivors find it can be a time of mixed emotions- a time for celebration, yet also a time of more challenges.
 Many survivors often liken the transition to being cast adrift — they’re not sure what comes next and they feel lost about moving forward.

 Many questions may surface: